Tuesday evenings, 6-8pm, Jun 28–Jul 26, 2022 Online 250

 In her own work Brown has been using the tradition of still life to recontextualize and reimagine histories and relationships by photographing simple household items and beauty products, often in colorful, nostalgia-laced settings.
 Using Brown’s work as a touchstone, participants will be exposed to the technical and conceptual tools for thoughtful and successful still life photos.

 Brown will outline basic technical skills including lighting control, framing, composition, and visual design, and will present inspirational still life works through readings and class lectures.
 Participants will share work they’ve made in the workshop during group discussions, individual meetings with the instructor, and a final presentation.
-Participants will have the opportunity to exhibit work inspired by the workshop at the Silver Eye Gallery in Summer 2022.

 The workshop is adaptable for all skill levels.
 Participants are recommended to use digital SLR, mirrorless, or film camera as desired, and secure a tripod, external lights and modifiers, as possible.
 Participants will need assorted objects to be photographed, props, drapes, or other backgrounds, and a suitable location to make photos.
 More detailed technical information will be provided during the first meeting.